alex-kings/brio-project/PROGRESS.md

 _16/01/2023_ **CORE**
 First two loop track built.
 Divide and conquer method: build one loop and then the second on top of the first.
 ![First multi loop track](./progression_images/First_multi_loop.png "First multi loop track")

+_17/01/2023_ **CORE**
+The number of pieces placed is KEPT IN MIND rather than having a function to recalculate it each time it's needed.
+This is to shave off the complexity of calculating it which is O(n) rather than having it O(1) by keeping an int for it.
+Add a Loop class.
+Tracks have a number of Loops that they generate, depending on the number of 3-connector piece pairs that are in the initial set of pieces specified by the user.
+A loop is first created, and then the second loop is generated on top of the first loop.
+The partition of pieces at the very start before generating any loop is a big improvement from the previous version (the one with which we managed to build the first multi loop track):
+Previous version was generating the first loop with any number of pieces, and then attempting to generate the second one on top of the first.
+This is bad because the first loop can use 80% of the pieces, and second loop is then unlikely to be buildable on top of the first.
+A good partition of the pieces before the generation should address this issue nicely.
+Also, previous version was kicking off many generation attempts for the first loop, and then only allowing one generation attempt for the second loop.
+This is bad, as this generation attempt is highly unlikely to be successful (worse conditions than normal 1-loop tracks, which themselves sometimes require tens of generation attempts before building).
+Instead, in this version, the first loop is generated from a number of generation attempts.
+Then the second loop is given a number of generation attempts too, to build itself on top of the first loop.